The Unsuspected: Plot

 Back at Victor Grandison's house, Press (Jack Lambert), a killer whose identity Victor has uncovered but kept secret, threatens to kill him, but is thwarted when Victor plays a copy of the confession he recorded at the time.
 Victor threatens that the police will hear it if he is killed.
 Press then becomes Victor's henchman.

-Steve and Matilda arrive at the Grandison House, where Matilda wishes to go around back, directly to her room, to avoid people.
+Steven and Matilda arrive at the Grandison house, where Matilda wishes to go around back, directly to her room, to avoid people.
 However, when she gets there, she finds Althea has taken over her room, because they thought she "wasn't coming back."
 After a short conversation where Matilda gets a look at Althea's true character, she has Althea leave so she can take a bath.

-Steve and Victor discuss what to do about Matilda's amnesia surrounding her marriage, and Victor says he should stay in the guest house for the time being.
-Then Steve runs into Jane Moynihan; they walk into the bar to find Oliver sitting in the dark.
-Oliver complains about Althea and asks Steve to be meaner to her to thwart her attraction to him.
+Steven and Victor discuss what to do about Matilda's amnesia surrounding her marriage, and Victor says he should stay in the guest house for the time being.
+Then Steven runs into Jane Moynihan; they walk into the bar to find Oliver sitting in the dark.
+Oliver complains about Althea and asks Steven to be meaner to her to thwart her attraction to him.

 Meanwhile, Victor visits Matilda in her bedroom to welcome her back.
 They discuss Oliver, Matilda's marriage, and her amnesia.
-Victor is certain that Steve is not really Matilda's husband, but he believes that they should play along with him until they know what he wants.
+Victor is certain that Steven is not really Matilda's husband, but he believes that they should play along with him until they know what he wants.

-The next day, Steve takes the early train to town; Victor searches and finds a picture of Roslyn in Steve's wallet.
-In the city, Jane meets Steve.
+The next day, Steven takes the early train to town; Victor searches and finds a picture of Roslyn in Steven's wallet.
+In the city, Jane meets Steven.
 They have been working together to prove that Roslyn was murdered.
-Steve goes to Donovan and gives him new evidence, which Donovan later shows to Victor, indicating that Roslyn's death was a murder, that she received a phone call shortly before her death, and that someone hung up the phone.
+Steven goes to Donovan and gives him new evidence, which Donovan later shows to Victor, indicating that Roslyn's death was a murder, that she received a phone call shortly before her death, and that someone hung up the phone.

 Althea, who had been on the phone with Roslyn at the time of the murder and concealed it from police, already suspects the extravagant Victor.
 She kept quiet because she, too, depends on Matilda's money.